o3de/o3de.org/content/docs/userguide/waf/adding-third-party-libraries.md

 For more information, see [Creating Third\-Party Library Configuration Files for Waf](/docs/userguide/waf/third-party-library-configurations.md)\.

 ## Step 3\.
-Apply the Library to Modules or Gems That Require It<a name="waf-adding-third-party-libraries-apply-the-library-to-modules-or-gems-that-require-it"></a>
+Apply the Library to Modules or Gems That Require It {#waf-adding-third-party-libraries-apply-the-library-to-modules-or-gems-that-require-it}

 By default, after the third\-party library definition is set in the gem, it is automatically available to that gem\.
 In order for this gem to be available in other modules, those modules need to add `SUPERLIBRARY` to their `uselib` list\.